I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nf-vmbuskernelmodeclientlibapi-vmbpacketallocate.md

 <p><b>VmbPacketAllocate</b> returns a pointer to an allocated VMBus packet object or null.</p>

 ## -remarks
 <p>The default completion routine of a packet automatically releases the packet.
 If the packet is not sent or if the completion routine is changed, the client should call the <a href="..\vmbuskernelmodeclientlibapi\nf-vmbuskernelmodeclientlibapi-vmbpacketfree.md">VmbPacketFree</a> function to release the packet.</p>

-<p>The default completion routine of a packet automatically releases the packet.
-If the packet is not sent or if the completion routine is changed, the client should call the <a href="..\vmbuskernelmodeclientlibapi\nf-vmbuskernelmodeclientlibapi-vmbpacketfree.md">VmbPacketFree</a> function to release the packet.</p>